derekbarnhart/runno/README.md

 node runno -j myscript.yml --sleeptime 10 --logfile /path/to/mylogfile.log

 ```

 #### Command Templates

 Once the arguments have been collected for your job (either passed in or defaults) an options object will be used in interpolating the cmd property on each task defined in the job.
-The templating sytem used is handlebars.
+The templating sytem used is [Handlebars][handlebars_web].
 So to write commands that would work with the above arguments we would simply do something like this:

 ```
 tasks: